 The week before we did this activity we had bubble wrap on the easel.
-It was such a popular center that I wanted to keep it but felt hat it needed a fresh twist.
-I was setting up the classroom in full on butterfly mode for our week of The Very Hungry Caterpillar when inspiration struck and I grabbed a pair of scissors and got to cutting.
+It was such a popular center that I wanted to keep it but felt hat it needed a fresh twist when I remembered back to my toddler art class days and how we covered the table with bubblewrap and pulled prints from the colorful mess!
+Let's make butterflies!
 We had our bubble wrap in two parts taped together.
 I took advantage of the taped seam, folding it all in half and free cutting a butterfly half from the seam out to the edges.
 Once unfolded I had a nifty bubble wrap butterfly waiting to be painted on!

 The children were really excited to practice painting butterfly designs onto the bubble wrap.
 One of my kiddos got really into our lessons on symmetry and painted/printed up some awesome symmetrical butterflies!
 Another kiddo must have painted/printed up over a dozen butterflies.
 Our classroom looked so festive!

 We changed out the colors each day to add a bit of variety to the project.
 I wish I had more photos, they looked so nifty!
 I'm glad I captured these small moments.
 A three year old classroom is always a very busy place!